INFOGRAPHIC: Using humor to be effective

 Design & Development Solutions

 Infographic: While the video was for new employees, the infographic was primarily aimed at current employees.
-Since training was unlikely to change any behaviors long term, I decided to keep it simple by using an infographic combined with adult learning theory.

 Humor: If employees already know how to do something but choose not to, a typical serious "do it or else" communication is probably not going to catch their attention, let alone cause behavior change.
 During a conversation about these accidents, one of the typical examples described was when a stool specimen hadn't been properly sealed and burst open inside the tube system creating a health hazard, as well as a gross clean-up job.
-While describing this, everyone struggled to suppress their inner 12 year old from giggling during meetings.
-It was a universal reaction, so I decided to use that humor in the infographic to capture attention, make people smile despite themselves, and make the information memorable.
-Most of the education created in a hospital is serious and sometimes emotional.
-This was one of those moments where humor could be used as a nice change of pace.

 I even researched the efficacy of using bathroom humor to motivate adults to action and it turns out a lot of companies have used it to great success of their brand.
 Forbes covered the success of Febreze's 2018 Super Bowl ad and the measurable increase in sales.
 Adweek covered the topic and Poo-Pourri and Squatty Potty's original YouTube ads have been seen nearly 80 million times and launched the brands from internet-only sales to being carried in stores everywhere.

 Personal Reflection: Humor was a big break in the norm for me and is always a bit of a risk, but it was worth the risk this time.
 In any case, working in a hospital meant this wasn't even the first time I'd ever illustrated stool samples for educational purposes.
 Humor works.
 It's not easy to pull off, but when you can, it's so unexpected that it's impossible to ignore.
 It takes away the perfect polish of professionalism and makes the education feel real, like it was made by a real human being who cares about the other real human beings behind the screens.
 It's personal and memorable and not entirely unlike the various memes shared all over social media.
-And sometimes when everything is serious and important then nothing can be, and humor can act as a pressure valve.
-It gives you permission to be yourself and connects you to others in a way that few things can.
-Everyone loves a moment of shared contagious laughter.